(See also Overview of Vitamins.)

 Drugs related to vitamin A (retinoids) are used to treat severe acne and psoriasis.
 Whether taking vitamin A, beta-carotene, and retinoids helps reduce the risk of certain types of skin cancer is being studied.
 However, the risk of certain cancers may be increased after taking beta-carotene supplements.

-Vitamin A deficiency is common in areas of the world where people do not eat enough of certain foods:
+This deficiency is common in areas of the world where people do not eat enough of foods that are good sources of vitamin A, such as

 For example, the deficiency occurs in southern and eastern Asia, where rice is the main food.